Pinterest

 Oma Gerhild

-Here's my best oatmeal cookie recipe (aka Haferflockenplätzchen) by far.
+Here's my favorite oatmeal cookie recipe (aka Haferflockenplätzchen) by far.

 I've tried lots of different ones.
 Even though some of the oatmeal recipes seem very similar, the final results are vastly different.
 On top of that, simple cookie recipes aren't always that simple.